-Call for abstracts OPEN
+Call for abstracts is CLOSED

 Presenters or organisations are invited to submit an Abstract of no more than 300 words.
 Presenters are encouraged to submit papers that in particular demonstrate evidence of change – highlighting an understanding of the issues, framing the action and interpreting the change.
 Provide specific examples of work that has changed policy and legislation in addition to outlining programs and practice, innovation and future thought.

 All proposals will be reviewed by the Conference Advisory Committee.
 Presentations will be selected that provide a program offering a comprehensive and diverse understanding of issues related to the conference topics.